gisquick/gisquick-doc/user-manual/before-publishing.rst

    How to install Gisquick plugin in QGIS.

 Paste the copied link for Gisquick plugin in here.
+Then go to the ``All`` tab, search for **Gisquick** and hit install (see GIF below).
-The plugin is now installed in QGIS, you can check it in the list of installed plugins.
-A new icon |logo| should also appear in QGIS plugins toolbar.
+The plugin is now installed in QGIS, a new icon |logo| should also appear in QGIS plugins toolbar.

 .. note:: The plugin link for the repository is available at https://gisquick.org/plugin.